kostyanoob/Epidemic-Simulator/README.md

 ## Metrics
 When performing a **single simulation** run, the simulator produces a ```run_summary.txt``` file with the following quantitative metrics:
-1) Total Morbidity - total number of people that underwent the disease (split into ones that were infected externally and ones that were infected from the inside of the community)
+1) Morbidity(t) - number of ill people on day t.
-2) Peak Morbidity - the maximum number of ill people in a given day as inspected across the entire simulation.
+2) Total Morbidity(t) - cumulative number of people that were infected with the disease until day t.
+This number can be broken to people that were infected externally and people that were infected from the inside of the community.
 3) PQE(x) - personal quarantine efficiency of person x - given by the sum of the days the person was isolated and contagious divided by the sum of his isolation and illness days (sort of intersection-over-union)
 4) mPQE(x) - mean personal quarantine efficiency - an average across all the PQEx scores of all the people in the simulated community.
 5) GQE - global quarantine efficiency - a ratio between the total human-days during which ill people were isolated and the sum of the illness + isolation days (again, this is sort of an intersection-over-union metric, but this time it treats each human-day equally rather than treating each person equally was the case in mPQE).